Turabi Çamkıran

 Turabi Çamkıran (born 3 July 1987), better known by his mononymous stage name Turabi, is a Turkish singer and actor.
 He is often also called Turbo Turabi.

 Early life

 Çamkıran was born in 1987 in Mersin; however, his family is originally from Kahramanmaraş.
 He dropped out of school, but later finished it at the age of 28 after appearing on Survivor Turkey in 2014.
 He studied at the University of Mersin.

 Career

 He took part in Yetenek Sizsiniz Türkiye in 2013 and went on to reach the semi-finals.
-He also competed on Survivor Turkey in 2015 and again in 2018.
+He also won Survivor Turkey in 2014 and again in 2015.
 He also took part in various films.
 In 2019, he took part in the American reality competition series The Challenge: War of the Worlds and won.
 He also took part in a German reality competition.

 Personal life

 In 2025, Çamkıran lost all his assets in the Los Angeles wildfires.
 On Instagram, he announced that he wished to return to Turkey.